MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/only-14.md

-Given an list of ints, return true if every element is a 1 or a 4.
+Given a list of ints, return true if every element is a 1 or a 4.

 ```
 only_14([1, 4, 1, 4]) -> true